Helpful College TermsStudent Success Center

 Upper division courses

 Courses coded as 300 or higher.
-A minimum of 45 upper division credits are required for graduation, most have prerequisites, and are often taken junior or senior year.
+A minimum of 45 upper division credits are required for graduation.
+Most have prerequisites and are often taken junior or senior year.

 Withdrawal from the University

-Term that means you formally remove yourself from all classes for a semester or longer.
+Means you formally remove yourself from all classes for a semester or longer.
 There are established procedures for doing so with possible financial costs.

 700 Terrace Heights